pradipsilwal/Learn-Terraform/README.md

 # :rocket: Learn Terraform :rocket:

 #### :rocket:  NOTE TO READER: If you feel something could be better, written more clearly and in more understandable way, please feel free to fork and do a PR.
-ALl the approriate changes are accepted and welcomed.:rocket:
+All the approriate changes are accepted and welcomed.:rocket:

 ## Getting started
 This documentation aims to help use get start with terraform on different cloud providers.